ishankanodia/tp/README.md

 ## Contributions
 Contributions are welcome!
 Please follow these steps:
-1.⁠ ⁠Fork the repository.
+1. Fork the repository.
-2.⁠ ⁠Create a feature branch.
+2. Create a feature branch.
-3.⁠ ⁠Commit your changes with clear messages.
+3. Commit your changes with clear messages.
-4.⁠ ⁠Submit a pull request.
+4. Submit a pull request.

 ---